-Section 4.12(8) of the Environmental Planning and Assessment Act 1979 Schedule 2 of the Environmental Planning and Assessment Regulation 2000
+Section 4.12(8) of the Environmental Planning and Assessment Act 1979

+Schedule 2 of the Environmental Planning and Assessment Regulation 2000

-Application Number SSD-9577613 Project Name Americold Prospect Expansion Development Expansion of existing facility including - two new cold storage buildings and staging areas, upgrades and amendments to vehicle access and parking areas, new plant rooms, new entry gate and minor amendments to Site.
-Location Lot 101 DP851785, 554-562 Reservoir Road, Prospect, within the Cumberland local government area Applicant Americold Logistics Ltd Date of Issue 19/10/2020 General Requirements The Environmental Impact Statement (EIS) must be prepared in accordance with, and meet the minimum requirements of clauses 6 and 7 of Schedule 2 of the Environmental Planning and Assessment Regulation 2000 (the Regulation).
-In addition, the EIS must include: - a detailed description of the development, including: a description of the development; the need and justification for the development: the need and justification for the development; details on how the proposed expansion will integrate with the existing onsite operations during construction and operations; · likely staging of the development; likely interactions between the development and any existing, approved and proposed developments in the vicinity of the site; plans of any proposed works with details of the proposed setbacks, site coverage, car parking, landscaped areas; and details of infrastructure upgrades or items required to facilitate the development, and a description of any arrangements to ensure the upgrades will be implemented in a timely manner and maintained. consideration of all relevant environmental planning instruments, including identification and justification of any inconsistencies with these instruments; a list of any approvals that must be obtained for example under the Local Government Act 1993, the Roads Act 1993, or any other Act or law before the development may lawfully be carried out; consideration of key issues identified by Government agencies and Cumberland City Council (see Attachment 2); and a risk assessment of any potential environmental impacts of the development, identifying the issues for further assessment.
-Where relevant, the assessment of key issues below, and any other significant issues identified in the risk assessment, must include:
+Application Number SSD-9577613

+Project Name Americold Prospect Expansion

+Development Construction of a new cold storage building (southern expansion) and ancillary staging areas, upgrades and amendments to vehicles accessways and car parking areas, new plant rooms, new entry gate and other minor amendments associated with the ongoing use and operation of the site

+Location Lot 101 in DP851785 within the Cumberland local government area

+Applicant Americold Logistics Ltd

+Date of Issue 23 December 2021

+General Requirements The Environmental Impact Statement (EIS) must be prepared in accordance with, and meet the minimum requirements of clauses 6 and 7 of Schedule 2 of the Environmental Planning and Assessment Regulation 2000 (the Regulation) and must have regard to the State significant development guidelines.
+In addition, the EIS must include: - a detailed description of the development, including: - a description of the development; - the need and justification for the development; - details on how the proposed expansion will integrate with the existing onsite operations during construction and operations; - likely staging of the development; - likely interactions between the development and any existing, approved and proposed developments in the vicinity of the site; - plans of any proposed works with details of the proposed setbacks, site coverage, car parking, landscaped areas; and - details of infrastructure upgrades or items required to facilitate the development, and a description of any arrangements to ensure the upgrades will be implemented in a timely manner and maintained. - consideration of all relevant environmental planning instruments, including identification and justification of any inconsistencies with these instruments; - a list of any approvals that must be obtained for example under the Local Government Act 1993, the Roads Act 1993, or any other Act or law before the development may lawfully be carried out; - consideration of key issues identified by Government agencies and Cumberland City Council (see Attachment 2); and - a risk assessment of any potential environmental impacts of the development, identifying the issues for further assessment.
+Where relevant, the assessment of key issues below, and any other significant issues identified in the risk assessment, must include: - adequate baseline data; - consideration of the potential cumulative impacts due to other developments in the vicinity (completed, underway or proposed);

-- adequate baseline data; - consideration of the potential cumulative impacts due to other developments in the vicinity (completed, underway or proposed); - measures to avoid, minimise and if necessary, offset predicted impacts, including detailed contingency plans for managing any significant risks to the environment; and
+measures to avoid, minimise and if necessary, offset predicted impacts, including detailed contingency plans for managing any significant risks to the environment; and

-The EIS must also be accompanied by a report from a qualified quantity surveyor providing:
+The EIS must also be accompanied by:

-- a detailed calculation of the Capital Investment Value (CIV) (as defined in clause 3 of the Regulation) of the proposal, including details of all assumptions and components from which the CIV calculation is derived.
-The report shall be prepared on company letterhead and indicate applicable GST component of the CIV: - an estimate of jobs that will be created during the construction and operational phases of the proposed development; and - certification that the information provided is accurate at the date of preparation.
+- a report from a qualified quantity surveyor providing a detailed calculation of the Capital Investment Value (CIV) (as defined in clause 3 of the Regulation) of the proposal, including details of all assumptions and components from which the CIV calculation is derived.
+The report shall be prepared on company letterhead and indicate applicable GST component of the CIV; - an estimate of jobs that will be created during the construction and operational phases of the proposed development; and - certification that the information provided is accurate at the date of preparation.